Let’s Get Personal: How Coconut Oil Has Been Helping Me

 Now, I have always eaten coconut oil.
 Really, I have eaten coconut oil for as long as I can remember It is one of my primary cooking oils and I use it daily.
 I never really took it medicinally, I just relied on whatever I was getting from my meals.
 In total, I was probably getting 2-4 tablespoons of coconut oil per day.
 With that amount, I was not experiencing increased thyroid function or weight loss.

-Now, please note that I am not obsessed about being the “perfect size”, nor am I focused on being skinny.
+Now, please note that I am not obsessed with being the “perfect size”, nor am I focused on being skinny.
 I just want to lose the excess weight (60+ pounds) that I have put on over the last 6-8 years and get back down to a size where I can once again feel healthy and comfortable in my skin.
-It is a well known fact that excess weight is a burden on the body.
+It is a well-known fact that excess weight is a burden on the body.
 It is hard not only on our bones, joints, and ligaments, it is also hard on our internal organs, cardiovascular system, blood sugar system, etc. So, my focus is not to be skinny.
 My focus is to be healthy.
 My goal weight is 160-170 pounds.
-That is where I feel healthy and it fits my 5’10″ frame.
+That is where I feel healthy and it fits my 5’10” frame.

 There.
 I said it.
 I just confessed to the world how much I weigh (you all can do the math).